Murder of Haley Anderson: Prior relationship and tire slashing incident

-Tercero was suspected of slashing Anderson's car's tires on September 16, 2017, causing about $600 in damage.
+jTercero was suspected of slashing Anderson's car's tires on September 16, 2017, causing about $600 in damage.
 The police report included some details about Tercero and Anderson's relationship: they had previously dated for a short period of time.
-Additionally, on September 15, 2017, Anderson attended a party at Tercero's residence where he confronted her about her new relationship with a mutual friend.
+Additionally, on Septennmber 15, 2017, Anderson attended a party at Tercero's residence where he confronted her about her new relationship with a mutual friend.
 According to the police report, the party confrontation went as follows: Tercero shouted at Anderson, then offered her alcohol in an attempt to smooth things over.
 Anderson declined to press charges over the tire slashing incident.

 Tercero and Anderson may have had an off-and-on relationship for up to a year and a half.
 She reportedly wanted to end romantic involvement with him.
 According to Anderson's friend, she wanted to stay friends with Tercero.

 Murder and aftermath

 Murder and immediate aftermath

 Tercero murdered Anderson by manual strangulation on March 8, 2018, at his Oak Street apartment on the West Side of Binghamton, a city in Broome County, New York.
 She was asphyxiated from manual neck compression, and ligature strangulation due to the necklace she was wearing.
 His motive for the murder was likely jealousy, as Anderson had moved on from dating him.

 Anderson visited Tercero's apartment after a night out with friends.
 She had been drinking, and was likely sleeping when Tercero attacked her.
 Surveillance footage showed Anderson and Tercero entering his apartment early in the morning of March 8, and Tercero leaving alone hours later.
 He drove to John F. Kennedy International Airport and boarded a flight to Nicaragua.
 Tercero may have attempted to kill himself by hanging after killing Anderson but before leaving his apartment.
 Police found a note apologizing to his family at the scene.
 Tercero's sister called 9-1-1 after receiving a concerning text from him on the morning of March 9.
 Police performed a welfare check at Tercero's residence, but did not make contact with him and left.
 When Anderson did not return home, her roommates became concerned.
 On March 9 they tracked her phone to Tercero's apartment, broke in through a window, and found her body in Tercero's bed, with severe bruising on her neck and arms.
 They called 9-1-1, which brought the police to the apartment for a second time that day.

 Anderson's body was found by police on Friday, March 9 at 12:53 PM after they conducted a welfare check at Tercero's apartment.
 Her death was declared a homicide on Saturday, March 10 after an autopsy was conducted at Lourdes Hospital in Binghamton.
 Police released a statement that day: "The victim and male student had a previous domestic/romantic relationship.
-The investigation determined that the person of interest had left the United States by an international air travel flight, prior to the discovery of Haley Anderson’s deceased body.”
+The investigation determined that the person of interest had left the United States by an international air travel flight, prior to the discovery of Haley Anderson's deceased body."